What Dachshunds Were Bred for (And How It Explains Their Behavior Today)

 As you can see, most of a Dachshund’s innate personality is caused by the task they were bred for and their genetics.
 They were amazing at their jobs!

-But the problem today is, we’ve taken this dog that is bred for stamina, independent thinking, and hunting prowess and asked them to hang out in the house all day.
+But the problem today is, we’ve taken this dog that is bred for stamina, independent thinking, and hunting prowess and asked them to hang out all or most of the day.

 Now that you understand the job that Dachshunds were created to do, you may start to look at some of your dog’s behaviors in a new light.